 - Settings are not compatible between different versions of Microsoft Edge Legacy.
 To support multiple versions, manage the settings through separate version-specific Flex configuration files.

 Mouse Mouse-related settings, such as pointer speed, mouse pointers, and swapping the primary and secondary buttons.
 Multilanguage User Interface settings The Multilanguage User Interface (MUI) language, also known as the display language.
 ODBC – User DSNs ODBC data source name configuration.
 Personal Certificates

 The certificates used to encrypt files (the Encrypt contents to secure data check box in the Windows Explorer file attributes).

 There are two different personal certificates settings, depending on whether folder redirection is configured for the Application Data folder.
 Select the setting that applies to your situation.

-Printers Mapped network printers.
+Printers Mapped network printers and default printer.
 Regional settings Date, time, and currency formats settings.
 Screensaver settings Screensaver-related settings.
 Taskbar and list of recent items Taskbar settings, such as taskbar locking and pinning applications to the taskbar, and recently opened items.
 Typed History History of URLs entered in Internet Explorer, and paths entered in Windows Explorer.
 Wallpaper

 Wallpaper-related settings, including desktop slideshows on Windows 7.